Stephane-AmStrong/Stephane-AmStrong/README.md

 ### Hi there 👋

+I'm Stéphane from Africa, and I do Web and Mobile development.
+I really enjoy learning languages and frameworks like C#, Kotlin, Asp.Net, and Android native, as well as working remotely.
+I also enjoy using IT to improve people's lives in general.

+Stéphane from Africa, and I do freelancing on Web and Mobile development.
+I really enjoy learning languages and frameworks like React and React Native, as well as work in WordPress.
+I also enjoy wireframing, ui, ux, and design in general.

 <!--
 **Stephane-AmStrong/Stephane-AmStrong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.